-Gary made any number of trips to my home helping me with my system.
+Gary made any number of trips to my home to help me with my system.
 He never ever came empty-handed.
 Sometimes he had additional steel plates, sometimes he had maple syrup which he had tapped from the maple trees on his property.
 Once he had a roll of a particular type of sanding paper, which he found helpful when addressing slight pan wobbles.
-He gave me a square of a corian-type material and suggested I carry it in my car as it served as a good tool to set a pan upon while out hunting for iron, to determine if the pan had a rock or a wobble.
-I carried that corian around for years.
+He also gave me a square of a Corian-type material and suggested I carry it in my car as it served as a good tool to set a pan upon while out hunting for iron, to determine if the pan had a rock or a wobble.
+I carried that Corian around for years.

 Gary also has a small collection of old iron sprinklers, which he has displayed behind his garage.
 He told us about each one, pointing out that the largest one cast such a wide spray that it was used on golf fairways.